 conda remove -n ENVNAME --all

-In each environment within conda you may load different modules into the environment.
-Each module is a different piece of software that you may find to be useful in solving whatever problem you may have.
+In each environment within conda you may load different packages into the environment.
+Each package is a different piece of software that you may find to be useful in solving whatever problem you may have.

-To view what modules may be available use the following command
+To view what packages may be available use the following command

 If you are looking for a specific package simply use the following search command